 10 Classic Camping & Campervan Hacks

-Sugru and the great outdoors are made for each other.
+Sugru Mouldable Glue and the great outdoors are made for each other.
 People use it to fix stuff if things go wrong or make ingenious little improvements to their camping gear and campervans.
 It can add grips to equipment, fix noisy bike racks, even seal leaky boots, and patch up punctures.
-Once cured, Sugru turns into a durable, flexible rubber that is heat-resistant, electrically insulating and can withstand extreme weather conditions.
+Once set, Sugru turns into a durable, flexible rubber that is heat-resistant, electrically insulating and can withstand extreme weather conditions.
 So be sure to pack some for your next trip.

 Your adventure starts here 🏕